Topics covered

 Preparing for unexpected audits requires you to, well, expect them.
 Consider auditing and monitoring tools that track your compliance in real time.
 Your software should work seamlessly with the rest of your HR tech to ensure your data is accurate and:

-- generates reports in government-required formats
+- generate reports in government-required formats

 While compliance is your organization’s responsibility, the right software helps you manage it with confidence.